Storage Tiering: Making the Most of Your Storage Investment

 Advantages of Tiered Storage

+Once you understand what is tiering, you can start leveraging this technique to optimize your storage.
 Some of the key advantages of tiered storage include:

 - Reduced on-premises storage costs—storage tiering makes it possible to purchase less high-performance storage equipment and maintain an inventory or lower-performance, lower-cost storage devices.